holistudio/oscar_nom_win/DEVLOG.md

 # Development Log

+## 2026-01-20

+Finally had some time to circle back to this and refresh my memory on how a transformer's encoder and decoder works.
+As I was re-writing a boilerplate version a couple things stood out to me that seem to be tricky to change if I want the transformer to process chunks of a movie script into a sequence of embeddings and then decode it into two logits for binary classification.

+- Encoder and Decoder will need different `d_model` parameters
+   - They can also have different `nhead` and `dim_ff` parameters
+   - With different `d_model` parameters, Encoder and Decoder will have different positional encoders
+- The same `token_emb`/`nn.Embedding` is typically applied to both `src` and `tgt`.
+   - instead the `tgt_emb` embedding going into the Decoder could just be a linear layer that processes the embedding sequence?
+- The big question in my mind is how the `memory` that usually gets passed from Encoder to Decoder will happen, since what I think I want is the Encoder to pass an embedding sequence.
+   - The other question is what is the `tgt` in this problem anyway?
+In machine translation, `tgt` starts out as the target language start token and slowly grows as the Transformer translates from source language to target language.
+But in this binary classification problem, we're not really doing something like that.
+So shouldn't target just be something arbitrary/blank/random noise?

+Just wanted to get these specific questions clarified before I go back to asking Claude what to do next haha.

+Next step is just to give Claude this boiler plate and my rough diagram of what I want the transformer architecture to end up looking like and have Claude walk through step by step what changes have to be made.
+(Note: not via Claude Code, I'm looking for a customized tutorial from Claude, not a one-shot vibecoded solution...not yet at least)

 ## 2026-01-15

 Just took a few minutes to clean up and organize the data processing and exploratory data analysis notebooks and datasets.